 Here’s the scenario: you research a magazine and put together a great sales pitch.
 You send your query letter off to the editor with high hopes that he'll love your story idea.
 And then you hear nothing.
 You don't even get a rejection!

 It’s frustrating when an editor doesn’t reply to your query letter.
 It’s like your query letter fell into a black hole.
 As much as I wish I could fix this, I can’t.
-But here’s an article about how to handle the silence.
+But I wrote an article about magazine editors and how to handle the silence.

 And finally, because travel is such an important part of what we do, you need to have business policies for travel.
-These policies will help you decide when it's worthwhile to take a press trip, and when it's not.
+These business basics will help you decide when it's worthwhile to take a press trip, and when it's not.

 Don't want to be alone on this journey?
 Consider joining a travel writers association.
-Here are my top picks for reputable organizations.
+The article below shows my top picks for reputable organizations.

 Many travel writers want to start a blog or already have one.
 I wrote an article on what it takes to have a successful blog.